philliplongman/pivotal-uploader/test-file.md

 Notes:
 * Asterisk bullet points should be ignored as part of the description.

-Tags: Example tag, Another example tag
+Labels: example feature, pretend label

 - Every # header should begin a new story.
 - Tags should be prefixed by 'Tags:' and be comma separated.